PREHAB is better than REHAB

 This is where prehab comes in, the 'get fit to run 'rather than just 'run to get fit'.
-Strength training is an important part of running, ask any elite athlete and they tell you that their training program includes strength training, but specific strength training.
+Strength training is an important part of running, ask any elite athlete and they will tell you that their training program includes strength training, but specific strength training.

 Sometimes we still get injured, it's not possible to completely avoid injuries no matter how hard we try.
 This is when you need a sports injury rehab specialist to guide you through the process of returning to running or other sports of course.